-The end goal is to write on a topic which will help you reflect on your growth as an individual.
+The end goal is to write on a topic that will help you reflect on your growth as an individual.
 So, start brainstorming and jot down every idea that comes to your mind.

 Create a Mind Map

-Once you have a rough but definite idea about what you want to write on, the next step is to create a mind map to make sure you approach the essay in an organized manner.
+Once you have a rough but definite idea about what you want to write, the next step is to create a mind map to make sure you approach the essay in an organized manner.